HEnquist/camillagui-backend/README.md

 ## Configuration

-The backend configuration is stored in `config/camillagui.yml`
+The backend configuration is stored in `config/camillagui.yml` by default.

 ```yaml
 ---